Sylwia Hyniewska is an interdisciplinary researcher with a specialisation in emotions.

-Currently Sylwia Hyniewska is an Associate Lecturer at the University College London (UCL) where she moderates courses and lectures Social Psychology.
+2019-2021 Sylwia was associate Lecturer at the University College London (UCL) where she moderated courses and lectured Social Psychology.

-2017-2018 She has been a Researcher at the Bioimaging Research Center, World Hearing Center, Warsaw.
+2017-2018 She was a Researcher at the Bioimaging Research Center, World Hearing Center, Warsaw.

 Previously, as a postdoctoral researcher at the University of Bath, she worked on the modification of emotion perception (Department of Psychology) and on behaviour change (Department of Computer Science).